Signed-off-by: Philippe Proulx <eeppeliteloop@gmail.com>

 -You always attach an event rule to <<channel,channel>> when you create

-+You always attach an event rule to a <<channel,channel>> when you create
++You always attach an event rule to <<channel,channel>> when you create

 it.